CyrusNajmabadi/lang-design/CollectionLiteralsCSharp12Plan.md

 ## Optional Pieces
 [optional-pieces]: #optional-pieces

 1. New `Construct` path for creating special types.
 Needs design with Runtime.
 Could potentially be something like: `Span<T> T.Create(int capacity)`, with the method either on the type, or found through some special attribute.
 Compiler calls into method to initialize space, then gets the Span it copies the values into.
+This would allow types like `ImmutableArray<T>` (or proposed future `ValueList<T>` types) to act like a `collection initializer` when the capacity could be predetermined.